MarzLars/WorkLogger/README.md

-A tool for keeping track of time and creating worklog in GameLab at Nord University.
+A tool for keeping track of time and creating worklog entries in GameLab at Nord University.